Turbo Takeaways

 Navy Federal vs. Traditional Banks

 As a borrower, you can benefit from Navy Federal’s low-interest rates, no loan origination or annual maintenance fees, and flexible repayment terms.
-It’s also a good option to consider for an auto refinance loan if you qualify.
+It’s also a viable option to consider for an auto refinance loan if you qualify.
 However, the membership requirements can be a drawback if you don’t happen to qualify under any of their prerequisites.

 Navy Federal also has a solid industry reputation and good customer reviews, making it an excellent overall choice when it comes to rates and car-buying services.